kungfukennyg/leetcode/README.md

 ## Notable
-I am particularly proud of my solutions for the following problems.
-I achieved near 100th percentile in execution time and/or space on these, and have included a copy of the writeups I submitted to leetcode.com.
-These solutions also contain benchmarks demonstrating their efficacy on high-N inputs where appropriate.
+For the following problems I either achieved near 100th percentile in execution time/space, or found a novel approach beyond the naive solution.
+I have included a copy of the respective writeups I submitted to leetcode.com.
+These solutions also contain benchmarks demonstrating their efficacy on various low and High-N inputs where appropriate.
 - [388 - Longest Absolute File Path](388-longest-abs-file-path/writeup.md)
 ![](388-longest-abs-file-path/submission.png)